Deratiseur/IWD_Bonus/README.md

 ## Description:
 -------------
-Ce module place les deux marchands Deirdre et Joluv dans IWDEE Deirdre et dans la boutique de Gerth et Joluv est dans la taverne.
+Ce module place les deux marchands Deirdre et Joluv dans IWDEE.
+Deirdre est dans la boutique de Gerth et Joluv est dans la taverne.

 -------------
 This module places the two merchants Deirdre and Joluv in IWDEE.
 Deirdre is in Gerth's shop and Joluv is in the tavern.